Environmental impact

 We don’t buy carbon offsets.
 We don’t plant trees for PR.
 We don’t claim “carbon neutral” — that word has been drained of meaning by companies that bought it.

 We run small.
-We run on hydro.
+We run on one of the world’s cleanest grids.
 We show every number.
-And when the numbers get worse, we'll tell you that too.
+And when the numbers get worse, we’ll tell you that too.

 That’s the deal.